official-sounding/RSJP/README.md

 1. jquery.rsjp.js -- the jquery library that makes the magic happen
 2. rsjp.css -- css file defining styles for the navigation toolbar
+3. example.html -- a simple example file that shows how the plugin works
 ## How do I use it?
 simply include the jquery.rsjp.js file into your html document, and then call the following: